Se Habla Español Toll Free 844-454-5608 | MX.Sales@sportek.com

 2. Flexibility and Variety

-• Experimentation: A small purchase allows you to experiment with a variety of different fabrics, colors, and patterns without the commitment of a large order.
-You can try a new color, a new blend, or a new print, and if it doesn't work, the loss is minimal.
+Experimentation: A small purchase allows you to experiment with a variety of different fabrics, colors, and patterns without the commitment of a large order.
+Our stretch fabric types page, activewear fabric guide, and swimwear fabric guide cover the full range of spandex-blend options available for experimentation at a retail scale.

 3. Testing the Market

-• The Impact: A small retail purchase allows you to create a sample product, get professional photos, and test the market with a pre-sale or a small launch.
-This is a low-risk way to validate your product before you make a significant financial investment.
+A small retail purchase allows you to create a sample product, get professional photos, and test the market with a pre-sale or a small launch.
+For garments intended for custom printing or sublimation, testing at a retail scale is especially important – our sublimation guide covers how to evaluate print results on small samples before committing to a full polyester-spandex bulk order.

 4. Storage and Space